Home

 Debra Struhsacker is a Reno-based minerals and mining policy expert who has helped many clients obtain the state and federal permits needed to explore for minerals and develop mines.
 She is a Phi Beta Kappa graduate of Wellesley College, where she majored in geology and French.
 She also has a Master’s Degree in geology from the University of Montana.
 Debra is one of the co-founders of the Women’s Mining Coalition, a well-recognized and respected mining advocacy group.

-CTMF Conferences are for and attended by senior executives and global mining industry specialists including engineers, bankers, financial analysts, investors, portfolio managers, service providers, government officials, policy officers and others.
+CTMF Conferences are for and attended by senior executives and mining industry specialists including engineers, bankers, financial analysts, investors, portfolio managers, service providers, government officials, policy officers.

-CTMF conferences, workshops, and receptions bring many experts together to discuss trends and a range of important topics, solutions and risks and opportunities.
-In brief, the majority of attendees advise, evaluate, de-risk, value and fund minerals, mining and natural resource projects worldwide.
+CTMF conferences, workshops, and receptions bring many experts, interested parties, including investors, together to discuss trends, issues and a range of key topics, solutions and risks and opportunities.
+The majority of attendees are owners/ operators and or advise, evaluate, de-risk, value and fund minerals, mining and natural resource projects of many types worldwide.

 Titles of attendees are: CEO, President, Partner, Executive Director, Project Manager, Banker, VP, Engineering & Development, Corporate Finance Specialist, CFO, Treasurer, Consultant, Managing Director, Geologist, Project Geologist, Corporate Strategist, Investor, Chiefs, Environmental Specialist, Engineer, Mining Engineer, Lawyer, Financial and Equity Analyst, Accountant, Portfolio Manager, Controller, CTO - Chief Technology Officer, Digital Communications Officer, Global Leaders of Mining and Natural Resources, Founder and Community Engagement, Investor Relations Officer, Auditor, VP of Underwriting, Credit Research, Environmental Services Practice Leader and Appraiser.

 This year's event will be our 9th in-person CTMF Conference.
 Last year's CTMF 2023 Conference attendance was at record levels.
-Attendance was in excess of 300 leading experts and influencers, including senior representatives from these firms.
+Attendance was in excess of 300 leading experts and influencers, including senior representatives from these firms shown below.
 Join us.
 Register now.
 Space is limited.

 Senior representatives from these and other banking, finance, accounting, royalty, streaming, private equity and investment firms attended CTMF 2023: Arias Resource Capital Management LP; Artemis Capital Advisors LLC; Aurum Capital Partners; Bailus Advisors; Balfour Holdings; Bleakley Financial Group; Bloomberg Intelligence; Bloomberg LP; BloombergNEF; The Brattle Group; Canadian Securities Exchange; Capstone Partners; Cerberus Capital; Citi; Citi; CitiBank; CPM Group; CRU International; Deloitte LLP; Evercore; Gavilan Commodities LLC; Global Mining Capital; Greystone Asset Management LLC; Hartree Partners LP; HSBC Bank; ING Capital; International Finance Corporation (IFC); Laura Stein; Long State Investments Ltd; Monitor Deloitte; Murdock Capital; Myrmikan Capital LLC; Northcott Capital; OCIM Metals & Mining SA; Omnibus Capital Ltd Co; Orion Resource Partners; OTC Markets Group; PMV Research LLC; Red Cloud Financial Services Inc.; Red Cloud Mining Capital; Resource Capital Funds; Rittenhouse International Resources; RK Equity; Roc Global LLC; S&P Global Ratings; SCM Decisions; Societe Generale Americas Securities LLC; Societe Generale Corporate & Investment Banking; Societe Generale Corporate & Investment Banking; Sprott Resource Streaming & Royalty Corp.; Van Eck Associates Corp.; Wield & Co.; World Bank and others.